-For an example of how to transform a DOM document into an XML stream, see "Using JAXP to Transform XML Data" on page 3-10.
+For an example of how to transform a DOM document into an XML stream, see Section 3.4.1, "Using JAXP to Transform XML Data."

-Using the JSP Tag to Transform XML Data
+3.4.3 Using the JSP Tag to Transform XML Data

 WebLogic Server provides a small JSP tag library for convenient access to an XSLT transformer from within a JSP.
 You can use this tag to transform XML documents into HTML, WML, and so on.